Predicting fixed-sample test decisions enables anytime-valid inference: Problem setup

 Although we use a $\mid$ in the usual conditional probability sense, it is to be understood that this merely reflects for us that the $X_{1:n}$ have been observed and is given and used to construct a joint probability model for $X_{n+1:N}$.
 There is no implication of a joint model for $X_{1:N}$.
 Indeed, we are not modeling what has been seen.

 We argue that (\ref{predictive}) is crucial to the modeling of decision uncertainty as viewed in terms of complete datasets.
 It is also the foundation of the conventional Bayesian approach which views (\ref{predictive}) more in terms of data structures than density functions (see \cite{deFinetti37, Doob49, Fong2023}).
 However, while the Bayesian approach would be regarded as the standard tool for a joint predictive model, the appropriate predictive when considering the assessment of uncertainty under a null hypothesis is the distribution defined by the hypothesis.
-So, if the null hypothesis defines $\mathbb{P}_0(X_1,\ldots,X_N)$ then the predictive (\ref{predictive}) for us will be given by $\mathbb{P}_0(X_{n+1:N}\mid X_{1:n})$ and this predictive is readily available for many standard tests explicitly; if not, it will certainly be available via simulation.
+So, if the null hypothesis defines $\mathbb{P}_0(X_1,\ldots,X_N)$ then the predictive (\ref{predictive}) for us will be given by $\mathbb{P}_0(X_{n+1:N}\mid X_{1:n})$ and this predictive is available for some standard tests explicitly.
+In this case, the standard approach is to define